-- (1) Upon closing of the Merger, on November 15, 2013, Andrew Heyward and Amy Moynihan Heyward were appointed to the Board of Directors. - (2) On December 9, 2013, in association with the Merger, Messrs.
+(3) On December 9, 2013, in association with the Merger, Messrs.
 Meader, Hyatt, L. Balaban, and H. Balaban resigned from the Board of Directors.
 Concurrently, Ms. Segal as well as Messrs.
-Weiss, Davis, McDonough, and Cahill were appointed to the Board of Directors. - (3) In association with the Merger, Mr. Meader received 10,000 shares of the Company's common stock for services to the Board of Directors.
-Additionally, on May 15, 2013, the Board of Directors authorized the grant of a stock option to purchase up to 7,500 shares of

-- common stock, fully vesting on the grant date, at an exercise price of \$20.00 per share.
+Weiss, Davis, McDonough, and Cahill were appointed to the Board of Directors.

+(4) In association with the Merger, Mr. Meader received 10,000 shares of the Company's common stock for services to the Board of Directors.
+Additionally, on May 15, 2013, the Board of Directors authorized the grant of a stock option to purchase up to 7,500 shares of common stock, fully vesting on the grant date, at an exercise price of \$20.00 per share.

-In association with the Merger, Mr. Hyatt received 5,000 shares of the Company's common stock for service to the Board of Directors.
-On February 27, 2014, Mr. McDonough resigned from the Board of Directors of the Company.
-(4)
+(5) In association with the Merger, Mr. Hyatt received 5,000 shares of the Company's common stock for service to the Board of Directors.

+(6) On February 27, 2014, Mr. McDonough resigned from the Board of Directors of the Company.